EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 How fast can a campaign launch?

-Most campaigns are listening inside three days.
-Same-day account, footprint polygon drawn during onboarding, organizers downloading the app the same afternoon.
-White-glove onboarding $249–$999 for coalition launches.
+Most campaigns are listening inside three days — same-day account, with the footprint polygon drawn during onboarding and organizers downloading the app the same afternoon.
+White-glove onboarding runs $249–$999 for coalition launches.

 — Start listening

-Open an account, draw your campaign footprint, build your issue survey.
-By Saturday morning your block organizers are walking with multilingual capture and a live support map on the lead organizer's dashboard.
+Open an account, draw your campaign footprint, and build your issue survey.
+Within a few days your block organizers will be out walking with multilingual capture available on their phones, and the support map will be updating live for the lead organizer.

 Setup